-- Open the Start menu, and then click Settings → Devices → Connected devices → Add a device. - Click the action center icon in the Windows notification area.
+- Open the Start menu and click Settings.
+If Settings is not displayed, click All apps to display all programs, and then click Settings → Devices → Connected devices → Add a device. - Click the action center icon in the Windows notification area.
 Click Connect.
-Select the wireless display and follow the instructions on the screen.
+Select the desired wireless display and follow the instructions on the screen.

-For more information, see the Windows help information system.
+For more information, refer to the Windows help information system.